aredmondd/pursuitofthebacklog/README.md

 - actually using css grid correctly
 - translating a complicated design in figma to realistic code
 - learning about directories!
-- coding consistent css. god i hate this language.
+- coding consistent and resourceful css. god i hate this language.

 ---